 Label everything with the date.
 Future you will thank present you for this habit.
 Store in the fridge if you’re using it within the week, or move to the freezer for longer storage.

-Some people like to portion their broth into ice cube trays or muffin tins, then pop out the frozen cubes and store them in freezer bags.
+Some people like to portion their stock into ice cube trays or muffin tins, then pop out the frozen cubes and store them in freezer bags.
 This gives you small amounts to use as needed without thawing a whole jar.

-Fresh homemade chicken broth will last about 4-5 days in the refrigerator.
+Fresh homemade chicken stock will last about 4-5 days in the refrigerator.
 Some sources say up to a week, but I tend to err on the side of caution.
 If we haven’t used it by day five, I either freeze it or make soup.

 You’ll know it’s gone bad if it smells sour or off, develops an unusual color, or gets slimy.
 When in doubt, throw it out.
-Broth is cheap enough to make that it’s not worth risking food poisoning over.
+Stock is cheap enough to make that it’s not worth risking food poisoning over.

-How to Freeze Chicken Broth
+How to Freeze Chicken Stock

 For easier thawing, you can freeze broth flat in freezer bags.
 Fill a gallon freezer bag about halfway, squeeze out the air, seal it, and lay it flat on a baking sheet in the freezer.
 Once frozen solid, you can stack these bags like files, and they’ll thaw much faster than a solid block in a jar.

-Chicken broth stays good in the freezer for 4-6 months.
+Chicken stock stays good in the freezer for 4-6 months.
 After that, it’s still safe to eat, but the quality starts to decline.
 The flavor gets weaker and it might develop some freezer burn.

-Where to Use Chicken Broth
+Where to Use Chicken Stock or Broth

 Why This Recipe Stays in My Rotation

-Start saving your chicken bones.
+I suggest you start saving your chicken bones.
 Keep a bag in the freezer and toss them in after every chicken dinner.
 When the bag is full, make a batch of broth.
 Once you taste the difference between real, homemade chicken broth and the boxed stuff, you’ll never go back.
 Your body will thank you, your wallet will thank you, and your taste buds will definitely thank you.

 Tried and loved this recipe?